 - 2.2 Hereunder an example of the abovementioned:

-- 2.2.1 In 30 days we have counted 900 rejections (ERR_FIELD_INVALID_MODEL) of different aircraft type names, and this determines that REJ FPL, and LRM have been carried out in the automated coordination.
+- In 30 days we have counted 900 rejections (ERR_FIELD_INVALID_MODEL) of different aircraft type names, and this determines that REJ FPL, and LRM have been carried out in the automated coordination.

-- 2.2.2 The following conclusion resulted from a deep analysis of these data:
+- The following conclusion resulted from a deep analysis of these data:

-- 1. Operators' errors when writing the name of an aircraft type incorrectly.
+- i.
+Operators' errors when writing the name of an aircraft type incorrectly.

-- 2. When this data is not kept in the aircraft type and designators databases.
+- ii.
+When this data is not kept in the aircraft type and designators databases.

-- 3. Not including in field 18 of the FPL the TYP descriptor, followed by model and ZZZZ in field 9 of the FPL.
+- iii.
+Not including in field 18 of the FPL the TYP descriptor, followed by model and ZZZZ in field 9 of the FPL.

 - 2.3 Currently, the number of technical parameters used by different systems ranges from the most common (standard) to the more complex:

 - Aircraft designator

 - Wake category

 - Maximum cruising speed

 - Minimum cruising speed

 - Maximum flight level

 - Climbing rate

 - Descent rate

 - Minimum approximation speed

+- 2.4 The most advanced air traffic control systems use these parameters and add other more complex variables that allow them to perform more accurate calculations and predictions in conditions of winds and temperatures and flight levels giving the most accurate variables for prediction.

-- 2.4 In the electronic publications of ICAO Doc 8643, this is the data that can be obtained:
+- 2.5 In the electronic publications of ICAO Doc 8643, this is the data that can be obtained:

 - Manufacturer

 - Model

 - Designator

 - Description

 - Engine type and amount of them

 - WTC

 - 2.6 Data that can be considered standard is not published:

 - Maximum and minimum cruising speed

 - Maximum flight level

 - Climb and descent standard rate

 - Maximum approximation speed